ferrocene/ferrocene/ferrocene/doc/core-certification/src/safety-plan.rst

 Lifecycle Phases Overview
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-1. Pull changes to libcore codebase, as part of daily upstream pulls (see :doc:`internal-procedures:upstream-pulls`).
+1. Pull changes to the core library codebase, as part of daily upstream pulls (see :doc:`internal-procedures:upstream-pulls`).
 2. On a regular cadence, latest before the release, examine the diff and follow the code-review checklist (see below)

-The first time this is executed it will be a lot of work because we go from zero to the first subset of libcore.
+The first time this is executed it will be a lot of work because we go from zero to the first subset of the core library.
 In the future the changes will be smaller because they will only be changes to the existing subset and potentially new functions added to the subset.

 Code-Review checklist
 """""""""""""""""""""